norvig/paip-lisp/docs/chapter4.md

 However, in order to account for the case where the goal can be achieved with no action, I included `(START)` in the value returned by GPS.
 These examples include the `START` and `EXECUTING` forms but also a list of the form (AT *n*), for some *n*.
 This is the bug.
-If we go back and look at the function GPS, we find that it reports the resuit by removing all atoms from the state returned by `achieve-all`.
+If we go back and look at the function GPS, we find that it reports the result by removing all atoms from the state returned by `achieve-all`.
 This is a "pun"-we said remove atoms, when we really meant to remove all conditions except the `(START)` and `(EXECUTING *action*)` forms.
 Up to now, all these conditions were atoms, so this approach worked.
 The maze domain introduced conditions of the form (`AT` *n*), so for the first time there was a problem.